dd-dos/face3d/examples/Data/BFM/readme.md

-4. run generate.m in Matlab
+4. Run generate.m in Matlab.
+**Editor note**: If Matlab is not available:
+- Install octave `sudo apt-get install octave`.
+- Open octave cli: `octave-cli`.
+- Simply run `generate`.
+The process will be the same as Matlab.

 Files will be saved in Out/

-Note:
+**Note**:

-you need mkdir folders yourself, since I can not  upload empty folder to github.
+You need mkdir folders yourself.